0x73696d616f/dex-book/README.md

 ## Efficient Order Book Implementation

-DexBook stores sell and buy orders in separate data structures, having a linked list of ordered prices and each node has a linked list of orders from different addresses.
+DexBook stores sell and buy orders in separate data structures, having a linked list of ordered prices where each node has a linked list of orders from different addresses.

 This implementation would mean delete, update actions of O(1) time and insert of O(n), which is still expensive.

-To overcome this, insertion hints are used, giving the previous and next prices of the to be inserted price, making it a O(1) insertion.
+To overcome this, insertion hints are used, by feeding the previous and next prices of the to be inserted price, making it a O(1) insertion.

+The gas costs are between 100-170k for all the actions.

 ## GRU neural network

-A gated recurrent unit neural network was training on Bitcoin/USD data of 2 years in tensorflow.
+A gated recurrent unit neural network was trained on Bitcoin/USD data of 2 years in tensorflow.
 It looks at the last 10 day average prices and predicts the price in 24 hours.
 The model shows promising results as can be seen [here](https://github.com/0x73696d616f/dex-book-nn).
+It used 64% of the dataset for training, 16% for validation and 20% for testing.

 ## Storing the neural network